ari-dasci/S-TSFE-DL/README.md

 ```

 ## Imports
-This project is setup as a package which means you can now easily import any file into any other file like so:
+This project is set up as a package which means you can now easily import any file into any other file like so:

 ```python
 import tensorflow as tf